Solving Sparse Mixed-Integer Quadratic Problems: Application to the Unit Commitment Problem with Optimal Power Flow: Unit Commitment with Optimal Power Flow Constraints

 \subsection{Unit commitment problem}

-The second optimization problem we consider is the {unit commitment problem}, hereafter UC.
-This is a well known mixed-integer problem, formulated in \shortciteA{Garver:1962} for the first time.
-Similar to OPF, the UC problem is also an NP-hard problem \shortcite{Lehmann:2016aa}.
-Extensive research has been done on how to solve this problem efficiently, as presented in the survey \shortciteA{Montero:2022}.
-In addition, there is an active effort to develop valid cuts for UC problems to reduce the search space, particularly when using a branch-and-bound scheme to solve it \shortcite{Ostrowski:2015,Ostrowski:2012,Marcovecchio:2014,Damc-Kurt:2016,Knueven:2018}.
-Below we present the formulation that we will use for the combined problem:
+The unit commitment problem, hereafter UC, is a well-known mixed-integer problem, formulated in \shortciteA{Garver:1962} for the first time and shown to be an NP-hard problem \shortcite{Lehmann:2016aa}.
+Several attempts to solve this problem efficiently are described in the survey by \shortciteA{Montero:2022}.
+A significant effort has been devoted to develop valid cuts to obtain tighter formulations \shortcite{Ostrowski:2015,Ostrowski:2012,Marcovecchio:2014,Damc-Kurt:2016,Knueven:2018}.

+The UC problem aims at finding an optimal power generation plan for all generator nodes in $G$ in a power network on a planning horizon $T=\{1,2,\ldots{}, \tau\}$ of $\tau$ time instants, to guarantee that the total produced active power satisfies the power demand at each instant.
+Five classes of variables are defined for each node $i\in N$ and time slot $t\in T$: active and reactive power at generators, $P^G_{it}$ and $Q^G_{it}$ respectively; binary variable $v_{it}$ indicating whether generator $i\in G$ is on at time $t$; and binary variables $y_{it}$ and $z_{it}$, indicating whether generator $i\in G$ was turned on, or turned off, respectively, at time $t$.
+The UC model is as follows:

-We briefly explain now the problem constraints.
-Constraint \eqref{eq:uc-1} represents the core of the problem, since it establishes the relation between variables $v$ (indicates whether the generator is on), $y$ (indicates whether the generator was {turned} on in that time period), and $z$ (indicates whether the generator was shut down in that time period).
-Constraints \eqref{eq:uc-2} and \eqref{eq:uc-3} limit the increase and decrease in the power generated in a particular generator from one time period to another, using the ramp-up and ramp-down rates, $R^{SU}$ and $R^{SD}$, the power generated after being turned on, $P^{SU}$, and the maximum power that the generator can generate before being shut down, $P^{SD}$.
-Constraints \eqref{eq:uc-4} and \eqref{eq:uc-5} put a minimum duration of the on or off status, according to the parameters $T^U$ and $T^D$.
-Finally, constraints \eqref{eq:uc-6} and \eqref{eq:uc-7} limit the power generated in each generator and constraint \eqref{eq:uc-demand} ensures the demand is met.
+Constraint \eqref{eq:uc-1} establishes the relation between variables $\bsv$, $\bsy$, and $\bsz$.
+Constraints \eqref{eq:uc-2} and \eqref{eq:uc-3} limit the increase and decrease in the power generated in a particular generator from one time period to the next, using the ramp-up and ramp-down rates, $R^{SU}$ and $R^{SD}$, the power generated after being turned on, $P^{SU}$, and the maximum power that the generator can generate before being shut down, $P^{SD}$.
+Constraints \eqref{eq:uc-4} and \eqref{eq:uc-5} put a minimum duration of the ``on'' or ``off'' status, according to the parameters $T^U$ and $T^D$.
+Constraints \eqref{eq:uc-6} and \eqref{eq:uc-7} limit the power generated in each generator and constraint \eqref{eq:uc-demand} ensures that demand is met.
+Finally, constraints \eqref{sec:uc-add1} and \eqref{sec:uc-add2} are valid cuts that remove infeasible solutions from the model and, thus, can help reduce the search space of the branch-and-bound scheme.